TheodoreAouad/IAxSpA-demo/README.md

     - a folder for each patient with:
         - a csv file `detectron2_outputs.csv` with information on the output of the Mask-RCNN for each slice, as well as for the whole patient.
         - a folder `images` to vizualise the outputs of the Mask-RCNN on the slices.
-    - a csv file `patient_results.csv` with the predicted diagnosis.
+    - a csv file `patient_results.csv` with the predicted diagnosis and the checks for DICOM.